-- a) Proposals for infill development within the built-up area of Cuddesdon itself will be supported, provided they accord with all relevant requirements set out in other policies in this plan and in the SODC adopted development plan; and - b) The development should preserve or enhance the important and valuable aspects of key views either of or from the settlements, as identified in the Character Assessment (Chapter 4) and detailed in Appendix C; and - c) The development should maintain the visual importance and setting of individual heritage assets and the Heritage Groups as identified in the Character Assessment (Chapter 4); and - d) The development should result in a 10% increase in habitat value for wildlife compared with the pre-development baseline.
-The design of the development should enhance habitats for protected and notable species, i.e. bats, birds and pond dwelling animals and where relevant should follow the recommendations set out in the Landscape Character Assessment (Annex B). - e) Proposals for development within the settlements of Chippinghurst and Denton and outside the built-up area of Cuddesdon itself will only be supported if they are appropriate for a Green Belt Location or can demonstrate very special circumstances. - f) Proposals for development in Denton in the unnamed lane past Denton House will in addition be required to make good any damage to the lane before the development is occupied.
+- a) Proposals for infill development within the built-up area of Cuddesdon itself will be supported, provided they accord with all relevant requirements set out in other policies in this plan and in the South Oxfordshire Local Plan 2035; and - b) The development should preserve or enhance the important and valuable aspects of key views either of or from the settlements, as identified in the Character Assessment (Chapter 4) and detailed in Appendix C; and - c) The development should maintain the visual importance and setting of individual heritage assets and the Heritage Groups as identified in the Character Assessment (Chapter 4); and - d) Where it is practicable to do so, development proposals should result in a 10% net gain in biodiversity compared with the predevelopment baseline.
+The design of the development should enhance habitats for protected and notable species and where relevant should follow the recommendations set out in the Landscape Character Assessment (Annex B). - e) Proposals for development within the settlements of Chippinghurst and Denton and outside the built-up area of Cuddesdon itself will only be supported if they are appropriate for a Green Belt Location or can demonstrate very special circumstances.

-- 8.3 This Policy seeks to: - 1. maintain the overall rural character of Cuddesdon and Denton and in particular the views which are so valued by residents. - 2. support the Vision for 2034 in the South Oxfordshire Local Plan 2011-2034, January 2019 that South Oxfordshire will remain a beautiful and prosperous place to live.
-It will be an attractive place for people to work and spend their leisure time. - 3. support and amplify Policy STRAT1: the Overall Strategy in the Local Plan 2011-2034 in particular:
+- 8.3 This Policy seeks to: - 1. maintain the overall rural character of Cuddesdon and Denton and in particular the views which are so valued by residents. - 2. support the support the Local Plan vision' that South Oxfordshire will remain a beautiful and prosperous place to live.
+It will be an attractive place for people to work and spend their leisure time. - 3. support and amplify Policy STRAT1: the Overall Strategy in the Local Plan 2035 in particular: - Supporting smaller and other villages by allowing for limited amounts of housing and employment to help secure the provision and retention of services

-- Supporting smaller and other villages by allowing for limited amounts of housing and employment to help secure the provision and retention of services - Protecting and enhancing the countryside and particularly those areas within the two AONB and Oxford Green Belt by ensuring that outside of the towns and villages any change relates to very specific needs such as those of the agricultural industry or enhancement of the environment - Support and enhance our historic environment. - 8.4 The policy recognises that the circumstances of Chippinghurst and Denton are different from Cuddesdon itself.
-Developments in Chippinghurst and Denton would have a greater impact on the openness of the Green Belt than within Cuddesdon and therefore particularly need to demonstrate the special circumstances which might justify their support. - 8.5 The required 10% deliver a 10% increase in habitat value for wildlife compared with the pre-development baseline reflects emerging guidance from DEFRA included in the July 2019 Environment Bill. - 8.6 For clarity, the built-up area of Cuddesdon does not include the College Field nor the allotments.
+- Protecting and enhancing the countryside and particularly those areas within the two AONB and Oxford Green Belt by ensuring that outside of the towns and villages any change relates to very specific needs such as those of the agricultural industry or enhancement of the environment - Support and enhance our historic environment. - 8.4 The policy recognises that the circumstances of Chippinghurst and Denton are different from Cuddesdon itself.
+Developments in Chippinghurst and Denton would have a greater impact on the openness of the Green Belt than within Cuddesdon and therefore particularly need to demonstrate the special circumstances which might justify their support.
+Due to its sensitivity and rural character, any proposals for development in Denton in the unnamed lane past Denton House will be expected to make good any damage to the lane before the development is occupied. - 8.5 The requirement to deliver a 10% increase in habitat value for wildlife compared with the pre-development baseline reflects emerging guidance from DEFRA included in the 2019-2021 Environment Bill. - 8.6 For clarity, the built-up area of Cuddesdon does not include the College Field nor the allotments.